NeuralBeat/DnD-GenArt/README.md

 # Configuration

 OpenAI API Key: Store your OpenAI API key in a secrets.json file for security.
-The format should be:
+The format should be: json

-# json

-Copy code
-{
+- {
-"openai_api_key": "your_api_key_here"
+- "openai_api_key": "your_api_key_here"
-}
+- }

+# Image Saving

-Image Saving: Generated images are saved in the history folder.
+Generated images are saved in the history folder.
 This folder is ignored in .gitignore to prevent uploading to version control.

-License
+# License

+This project uses the GNU General Public License v3.0.